top of page

 The Flow: back and forth

 Counselling is a two-way street.
 As you share your thoughts and feelings, your counsellor will listen, ask questions, and share any patterns in your words.
 They might highlight certain behaviors or past experiences that seem to be tripping you up, inviting your thoughts too.
 Some counsellors might encourage you to view things from a different perspective using different techniques.
-I often share some counselling theory to help a client make sense of what's going on for them.
+I often share some counselling theory to help a client make sense of what's going on.
 The goal is to understand yourself better, so you can have more control over any choices or changes you may want to make.

 Some clients worry that they're ‘too emotional’ during sessions and apologise for showing this part of themselves.
 Sharing emotional burdens is exactly what counsellors expect - here you're accepted, however you turn up.